How do I go faster?

 This is a question that I see posted online, and that I get asked by people in the local pool.
 The answer is “its complicated”.
 This is the second of two articles on what you can do and what you should consider if you want to swim faster.
 As with the previous article, this one is aimed at the average masters swimmer or triathlete so I will be keeping the terminology as basic as possible.
 This article will focus on training and race prep.

 As I mentioned earlier I’m trying to keep the terminology basic, but I still need to use some proper terms.
 Aerobic means with oxygen, you could think of it as basic cardio and it includes anything from 65-85% effort.
-Once you go over 85% effort you will start to produce lactate (that heavy lead feeling in your limbs).
+In reality most of your training will be in the 70-80% effort range, 65% is more warm up/cool down or recovery and 85% is Anaerobic Threshold.
+Once you go over 85% effort you will enter the Anaerobic range where your body will break down glucose without oxygen and will start to produce lactate (that heavy lead feeling in your limbs).
 Your aerobic base is what you will build your speed on, how big that base needs to be will vary depending on your goal.

 Building your aerobic base is more than simply swimming up and down the pool for your session.
 You need to do interval training and you need to use the clock.
 You also need to learn how to swim “off” a time.
 It’s no good simply taking a set number of seconds on every repetition as you could end up doing your first 100m in 1:20 and your last one in 1:50.
 If you look at the sessions in the Rome Challenge you will see how we found Jia’s base 100m time and have started building on that since.